Kernel Truncated Regression Representation for Robust Subspace Clustering: The proposed subspace clustering method

 \subsection{KTRR for Robust Subspace Clustering}

-In this section, we present the method to achieve subspace clustering by incorporating the KTRR into spectral clustering framework~\cite{Ng2002}.
+In this section, we present the method to achieve subspace clustering by incorporating KTRR into the spectral clustering framework~\cite{Ng2002}.

-For a given data set $\mathbf{X}$ which consists of $n$ data points in $\mathbb{R}^m$, we assume that these points should be lying in a union of $L$ low-dimensional nonlinear subspaces.
-We propose to project the data points into another space, in which the mapped points can be linearly represented by these mapped points from the intra-subspace.
-From (\ref{eq3.7}), we find that the representation coefficients does not require the projection function in explicit form, but are only needed in dot products.
-We can induce a kernel function to calculate these dot products, and obtain the representation coefficients via (\ref{eq3.9}).
+For a given data set $\mathbf{X}$, which consists of $n$ data points in $\mathbb{R}^m$, we assume that these points lie on a union of $L$ low-dimensional nonlinear subspaces.
+We propose to transform the data points into a hidden space, in which the images of these data points can be linearly represented by the images of the data points from the intra-subspace.
+From (\ref{eq3.7}), we find that the calculation of the representation coefficients does not require the transforming function in an explicit form, but the dot products of the images are needed.
+We can induce a kernel function to calculate these dot products and obtain the representation coefficients via (\ref{eq3.9}).

-Moreover, the existence of the errors in the input data set leads to some error connections among the data points from different subspaces.
-We propose to remove these errors through a hard thresholding on each column vector of the coefficient matrix $\mathbf{C}$ via (\ref{eq3.11}).
+Moreover, the existence of the noises in the input dataset leads to some error connections among the data points from different subspaces.
+We propose to remove these errors through hard thresholding on each column vector of the coefficient matrix $\mathbf{C}^*$ via (\ref{eq3.11}).

-As we claimed before, these representation coefficients can be seen as the similarities among the input data points.
-The similarity between two intra-subspace data points is large, and that between two inter-subspace data points is zero or very close to zero.
-Such that we can build a similarity matrix $\mathbf{W}$ based on the obtained coefficient matrix $\mathbf{C}$ as
+These representation coefficients can be seen as the similarities among the input data points.
+The similarity between two intra-subspace data points is large, and the similarity between two inter-subspace data points is zero or is approximately equal to zero.
+Therefore, we can build a similarity matrix $\mathbf{W}$ based on the obtained coefficient matrix $\mathbf{C}^*$ as

-This is a symmetric similarity matrix which is suitable for integrating into the spectral clustering framework.
+The matrix of $\mathbf{W}$ is symmetric and is suitable for integrating into the spectral clustering framework.